Sujata Sharma

-Sujata Sharma is an Indian structural biologist, biophysicist, writer and a professor at the Department of Biophysics of the All India Institute of Medical Sciences, Delhi.
-She is known for her studies in the fields of protein structure, drug design and drug resistance of bacteria.
-Her studies have been documented by way of a number of articles (Note: Please see Selected bibliography section) and ResearchGate, an online repository of scientific articles has listed 167 of them.
+Sujata Sharma is an Indian structural biologist, author, science communicator and professor in the Department of Biophysics at the All India Institute of Medical Sciences, New Delhi.
+Her research focuses on protein structure determination, structure-based drug design and antimicrobial therapeutics.

-She is also the author of the books, "Warriors in White", an autobiographical account of some COVID-19 Warriors at All India Institute of Medical Sciences, Delhi and other leading hospitals of India, including Prof Randeep Guleria, using a combination of modern medicine, astronomy and Vedic astrology, "The Secret of the Red Crystals", an autobiographical account of her days in AIIMS Delhi. and "A Dragonfly's purpose", which is an autobiographical account of her recovery from an autoimmune disease, Guillain Barre Syndrome.

-The Department of Biotechnology of the Government of India awarded her the National Bioscience Award for Career Development, one of the highest Indian science awards, for her contributions to biosciences, in 2011.
-She is also a recipient of the Woman Scientist Award of the Biotech Research Society of India and the National Young Woman Bioscientist Award of the Department of Biotechnology which she received in 2006 and 2007 respectively.
-In 2020, she was awarded the Kalpana Chawla Excellence award, for her contributions in science.
-This award is instituted in the memory of the first Indian woman astronaut, Kalpana Chawla to go on space missions.
+Sharma’s research integrates structural biology, molecular biology and translational medicine to develop novel antimicrobial strategies.

+In addition to her research contributions, Sharma has been active in science communication and public engagement with science.
+She has authored books that explore science, medicine, and personal narratives from the perspective of a scientist.

+Early life and education

+Sujata Sharma was born at the All India Institute of Medical Sciences, New Delhi.
+She is the daughter of the Hindi writer Maitreyi Pushpa and pharmacologist Dr. R. C. Sharma.
+She completed her schooling at Delhi Public School, R. K. Puram, New Delhi and joined the All India Institute of Medical Sciences, New Delhi as an undergraduate student.

+Sharma later joined the same institution as a faculty member as an Assistant Professor.
+She currently serves as a Professor in the Department of Biophysics at the All India Institute of Medical Sciences, New Delhi.

 Contributions in structural biology

+Sharma has made extensive contributions to the structural and functional characterization of lactoferrin and its derived fragments, exploring their roles in innate immunity, antimicrobial activity, and therapeutic applications.

+She was the first structural biologist to successfully demonstrate the proteolytic C-terminal molecular half of lactoferrin (C-lobe) and determine its three-dimensional structure and studies examining the molecular mechanisms by which lactoferrin modulates oxidative stress and its potential role in modulating oxidative stress in inflammatory conditions.
+Sharma and collaborators have examined the antifungal activity of lactoferrin and its derived functional peptides against mucormycosis-causing fungi demonstrating that lactoferrin and its functional fragments may act as adjunct therapeutic agents and could contribute to the development of new strategies for the management of mucormycosis.

-Sujata Sharma was the first structural biologist to successfully demonstrate the proteolytic production of N- and C-terminal molecular halves of Lactoferrin, crystallize the C-lobe and determine the three-dimensional structure Her studies have established the fact that lactoferrin has a direct role in chelating the unbound non-steroidal anti-inflammatory drugs (NSAIDs) which in turn leads to the reduction in the NSAID-induced gastropathy.
+Her studies have established the fact that lactoferrin has a direct role in chelating the unbound non-steroidal anti-inflammatory drugs (NSAIDs) which in turn leads to the reduction in the NSAID-induced gastropathy.

 The studies on the structure determination of Peptidoglycan Recognition Protein which is a component of the innate immune system and are conserved from insects to mammals, have given a new direction for the development of this protein as a natural protein antibiotic.
 The structural studies on the lactoperoxidase system, that is, lactoperoxidase along with its inorganic ion substrates, hydrogen peroxide, and oxidized products have given new insights into the structure-function interrelationships of this antimicrobial protein.
 Her structural studies on SPX-40 have demonstrated that the molecule acts as a protective signalling factor for breast cancer cells and have validated this protein as a drug target for breast cancer.
 She has also been involved in the designing of inhibitors, both small organic and inorganic compounds and peptides, against these protein targets.
 She has successfully demonstrated the potency of these ligands in several animal models.